gregswift/ansible-plight/README.md

     plight_loglevel: INFO
     plight_logfilesize: 1024000
     plight_logrotationcount: 10
-    plight.statefile: /var/tmp/node_disabled          # File to be used by plight for determining state
+    plight_statefile: /var/tmp/node_disabled          # File to be used by plight for determining state

 Example Playbooks
 -----------------